Enome/knockknock/README.markdown

 ##TODO

- - Add more validators (only added 2 for testing)
  - Create custom binding to add invalid and valid css class depending if isValid is true or false.
 Something like validCss: isValid.
  - Research the new extend systax in 1.3: http://groups.google.com/group/knockoutjs/msg/3289474946c2675b